 Hard Water Effects on Hair and Skin

 Do you struggle with dry, itchy skin or acne?
 Greasy, dull and frizzy hair?
 Instead of searching the internet for home remedies and ways to fix these issues – it might be a good idea to get to the root cause.
-Even with top skin care products and a great diet plan – if your home supply of water is hard, the Hard Water effects on hair and skin … may make it seem like nothing is working.
+Even with top skin care products and a great diet plan – if your home has hard water, the hard water effects on hair and skin … may make it seem like nothing is working.
 Hard water affects over 60% of the UK – especially southern and north west postal codes, causing a range of skin and hair issues, including dryness, itching, and irritation.

-What is it About Hard Water that Can Cause Dry Skin & Hair?
+What is it About Hard Water That Causes Dry Skin & Hair?

 Hard water contains high levels of the minerals, calcium and magnesium.
 These minerals can interact negatively with soaps and shampoos and leave a residue on your skin - making it difficult to rinse away soap and other products.
 This can lead to acne, dryness and irritation - especially if you already have sensitive skin.